DiamondLightSource/tickit/docs/user/how-to/create-a-device.rst

         flux: shutter:flux

 .. seealso::
-    See the `Creating a Simulation` tutorial for a walk-through of creating simulation configurations.
+    See the :doc:`Creating a Simulation<../tutorials/creating-a-simulation>` tutorial for a walk-through of creating simulation configurations.

 Finally, we likely wish to run the simulation, this may be performed by running the